Accord-Project/bsdd/README1.md

 -   `relatedClassificationUri`: should become `Classification` (in our refactoring, we rename it to simply `related` to use the same name for both kinds of relation)
 -   `relatedIfcEntityNames`: since IFC is present as a bSDD Domain, should become a relation to the respective IFC Classification.
 -   `relatedPropertyUri`: should become `Property` (in our refactoring, we rename it to simply `related` to use the same name for both kinds of relation)
--   `replacedObjectCodes, replacingObjectCodes`: should become some kind of objects.
+-   `replacedObjectCodes, replacingObjectCodes`: should become some kind of object.
 But because the field is never filled, we cannot tell what kind of objects
 -   `subdivisionsOfUse`: should be made an entity and become `[CountrySubdivision]`:
     Just like the entity `Country` should be used as a lookup table for `countriesOfUse`.
     Furthermore, subdivisions are subjugated to countries, so each `CountrySubdivision` must have a relation to its parent `Country`